filecoin-project/FIPs/FIPS/fip-00xx.md

 For EIP-1599 transactions that are supported by Filecoin, the `V` parameter in the signature can take a value of either 0 or 1.
 This helps determine which of the two possible Y coordinates is correct for the elliptic curve point that corresponds to the R part of the signature.
 This is necessary because the ECDSA signature produces an R value and an S value, but two possible Y coordinates can be derived from the X coordinate (R).

-However, for legacy Homstead Ethereum transactions, the value of `V` was arbitrarily set to 27(corresponds to "0" in EIP-1599 transactions) or 28(corresponds to "1" in EIP-1599 transactions) and serves the same purpose of being able to specifically determine the parity of the Y coordinate corresponding to the R component of the signature.
+However, for legacy Homestead Ethereum transactions, the value of `V` was arbitrarily set to 27 (corresponds to `0` in EIP-1559 transactions) or 28 (corresponds to `1` in EIP-1559 transactions) and serves the same purpose of being able to specifically determine the parity of the Y coordinate corresponding to the R component of the signature.

 Given that the current signature verification implementation for the delegated signature type(which is the signature type that will be used for legacy ETH transactions in addition to EIP1599 transactions) only recognizes `V` values of 0 or 1, it is necessary to adjust the `V` value in the signature of legacy transactions by subtracting 27.
 This adjustment must be made prior to the authentication and verification of the message's signature, as well as before extracting the public key and sender's address from the legacy transaction's signature.